slgrobotics/robots_bringup/README.md

 - On-board single board computer (SBC) - Raspberry Pi 5 8GB or similar, Ubuntu *server* 24.04 64-bit, ROS Jazzy _base_ (access via _ssh_)

-If you just want to run a simulation in Gazebo, or need to set up your Desktop with ROS Jazzy - see [ROS2 Jazzy Setup](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy) (no robot hardware required).
+If you just want to run a **simulation in Gazebo**, or need to set up your Desktop with ROS Jazzy - see [ROS2 Jazzy Setup](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/ROS-Jazzy) (no robot hardware required).

 ## Here are the robots: